Texas Tech University

 Students experience highly targeted, hands-on learning with special focus on primary veterinary care to instill in them the necessary confidence and competency to practice veterinary medicine upon graduation.

-Per the published curriculum for our school, full-time status for students per term is the equivalent of 12 credits.
+Per the published for our school, full-time status for students per term is the equivalent of 12 credits.

 Contact Us